jalada/alfred-emoji-workflow/README.md

 - Extracts the Apple icons
 - Generates the symbols.json file with a map of names to symbols
-- Generates the related.json file with a map of names to annotation keywords
+- Generates the related.json file with a map of names to annotation keywords & custom related words from custom_related.json